Confused by all the information out there?

-Whatever your age the basic principles of skincare are the same, what's really important is to repair your skin barrier.
+There are some basic skincare principles that are consistent for all age groups.
+What's really important is to protect and repair your skin barrier.
 A lot of damage is caused by environmental stress like too much sun exposure, city pollution, poor diet, stress, and dehydration.
-Often we don't pay enough attention to cleansing and effective exfoliation, relying on harsh foaming chemicals instead of the more gentle oil-based cleansers.

 Using skin care products formulated for the 40+ age group while in your 30s can actually help to preserve the collagen, elasticity, and hyaluronic acid responsible for plumper more dewy-looking skin.
 Your skin will simply absorb what it needs from these products.

-20s: Antioxidant serum.
+20s: Use an Antioxidant serum.
 Towards your late 20s also use a hydrating hyaluronic acid formula in an eye cream for moisture.

 30s: Use a gentle exfoliant once or twice a week to stimulate skin cell renewal.
 Follow with an antioxidant serum and botanical oils high in Omega Fatty Acids and Vitamins.
 Add Hyaluronic Acid serum to your skincare ritual.

 50s: Make sure your skincare products include Antioxidants, Hyaluronic Acid, CoQ10, Vitamins C, E, A, D, K, Peptides and Bakuchiol to promote collagen and elastin regeneration.